 In this process, Both routers (R1 & R2), start sending and receiving Hello messages from each other.
 So, we can assume that OSPF is running on both routers.

 As you know router sends Hello messages using Router-ID.
 So, in this state, the Router (R1) sends a Hello message along with Router-ID to the neighbor router (R2).
 Now, the router (R2), replies to a Hello message with the router-ID of both routers (R1 & R2).

 If the network between routers is Mulitacess (i.e. Ethernet), then the election of DR/BDR router is also done in this state.

 OSPF Ex-Start State

 In this state, routers exchange their Empty DBD (Database Description).
 Both routers, start an election.
-A router which has a higher Router-ID wins that election and first send their DBD’s to another router and then receive.
+A router that has a higher Router-ID wins that election and first send their DBD’s to another router and then receives.

 In this process, routers also exchange their Sequence Number of DBD’s and negotiate MTU Size.

 Like Exstart state, in this state, Master Router (R2) initiates sending the LSA’s (Link State Advertisements) header to the slave router (R1) with the sequence number.
 After this, the Master Router (R2) receives the LSA’s header from the slave router (R1).